pvlib/twoaxistracking/docs/source/index.md

 # Shading of two-axis tracking collectors

-`twoaxistracking` is a python package for two-axis tracking solar collectors, particularly self-shading.
+`twoaxistracking` is a python package for two-axis tracking solar collectors, particularly for calculating self-shading.

-If you want to get a quick-start on how to use the functions, check out the [intro tutorial](../notebooks/intro_tutorial) which demonstrates how to use the package.
-Otherwise feel free to peruse the [documentation](../documentation).
+For a quick introduction to the package, check out the [intro tutorial](../notebooks/intro_tutorial) which demonstrates the main functionality.
+For more indepth details, check out the [documentation](../documentation).

 Note, in the photovoltaics community, two-axis trackers are also commonly referred to as dual-axis trackers (DAT).

-## Installation
-The main non-standard dependency is `shapely`, which handles the geometric operations.
-It is recommended to install `shapely` using conda, which can be done by executing the following command in an Anaconda Prompt:

-    conda install shapely

-The solar modeling library `pvlib` is recommended for calculating the solar position and can be installed by the command:

-    pip install pvlib

 ## Contributing
 Contributions to the repository, e.g., bug fixes and improvements to speed up the code are more than welcome!